jericksen/Capstone/README.md

 With the resulting model performances above, I chose to proceed using the Random Forest classifier as it's average accuracy performance was the highest as ~82%.

-The next step was to improve the existing Random Forest model by running SKlearn's GridSearchCV on a number of test input hyperparameters.
-By doing so, we extracted the best hyperparameters which resulted in an imporved accuracy performance to ~86%.

-The next step was to improve the existing Random Forest model by running SKlearn's GridSearchCV on a number of test input hyperparameters.
-By doing so, we extracted the best hyperparameters which resulted in an imporved accuracy performance to ~86%.
+The next step was to improve the existing random forest model by running SKlearn's GridSearchCV on a number of test input hyperparameters.
+By doing so, we extracted the best hyperparameters which resulted in an imporved accuracy performance of ~86%.

 As a final measure before running our final model, I decided to remove the 'SECOND' and 'MINUTE' features as such granular data regarding the exact timing of a crime is likely prone to error or human influence.
 The resulting feature set included 19 dimensions.